macder/medusa-fulfillment-shippo/README.md

     4. Otherwise throw a HTTP 500 and do nothing

 The code is doing its part, follow it and see [`src/api/routes/hooks`](https://github.com/macder/medusa-fulfillment-shippo/tree/main/src/api/routes/hooks) Make sure you do your part, or leave this feature disabled.

-Send an email to [support@goshippo.com](mailto:support@goshippo.com) requesting they add auth to their webhooks.
-They do require authentication to use their endpoints…

 ### Setup